MIPS/ndk/docs/user/StandaloneToolchains.md

 `crt*.o`, which are tailored for armv7-a.
 The 2nd flag is required as a workaround for a CPU bug in some Cortex-A8 implementations.

-Since NDK version r9b, all Android native APIs taking or returning double or float values have `attribute((pcs("aapcs")))` for ARM.
-This makes it possible to compile user code in `-mhard-float` (which implies `-mfloat-abi=hard`), and still link with the Android native APIs that comply with the softfp ABI.
-For more information on this, see the comments in `$NDK/tests/device/hard-float/jni/Android.mk`.

-If you want to use NEON intrinsics on x86, the build system can translate them to the native x86 SSE intrinsics using a special C/C++ language header with the same name, `arm_neon.h`, as the standard ARM NEON intrinsics header.

-By default, the x86 ABI supports SIMD up to SSSE3, and the header covers ~93% of (1869 of 2009) NEON functions.

-You don't have to use any specific compiler flag when targeting the MIPS ABI.
+You don't have to use any specific compiler flag when targeting the other ABIs.

-To learn more about ABI support, see [x86 Support](x86.html).
+To learn more about ABI support, see [ABIs](abis.html).

 Warnings and Limitations
 ------------------------